Jobeer1/Empangeni-LAN-Chat/README.md

 4. Navigate to the "Keys and Endpoint" section of each resource.
 5. Copy the subscription key and region.

-Once you have the API keys, add them to the `config.ini` file in the root directory of the project.
+Once you have the API keys, add them to the `config.ini` file in the same folder as the `Empangeni-chat.exe` file.

-## Running the Application
+## Running the Application (If you are a developer)

 1. Clone this repository to your local machine: `git clone <repository_url>`
 2. Navigate to the project directory: `cd Empangeni-LAN-Chat`